kubernetes/website/content/en/blog/_posts/2022-02-17-updated-dockershim-faq.md

 [drkep]: https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2221-remove-dockershim

-### Can I still use Docker in Kubernetes 1.20?
+### Can I still use Docker Engine in Kubernetes 1.23?

-Yes, the only thing changing in 1.20 is a single warning log printed at [kubelet] startup if using Docker as the runtime.
+Yes, the only thing changed in 1.20 is a single warning log printed at [kubelet] startup if using Docker Engine as the runtime.
+You'll see this warning in all versions up to 1.23.
+The dockershim removal occurs in Kubernetes 1.24.

 [kubelet]: /docs/reference/command-line-tools-reference/kubelet/

 ### When will dockershim be removed?

 Given the impact of this change, we are using an extended deprecation timeline.
-It will not be removed before Kubernetes 1.22, meaning the earliest release without dockershim would be 1.23 in late 2021.
+Removal of dockershim is scheduled for Kubernetes v1.24, see [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
-_Update_: removal of dockershim is scheduled for Kubernetes v1.24, see [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
+The Kubernetes project will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.

-We will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.
+### Can I still use Docker Engine as my container runtime?

-### Can I still use dockershim after it is removed from Kubernetes?
+First off, if you use Docker on your own PC to develop or test containers: nothing changes.

-Update:
+You can still use Docker locally no matter what container runtime(s) you use for your Kubernetes clusters.
+Containers make this kind of interoperability possible.

-Mirantis and Docker have [committed][mirantis] to maintaining the dockershim after it is removed from Kubernetes.
+Mirantis and Docker have [committed][mirantis] to maintaining a replacement adapter for Docker Engine, and to maintain that adapter even after the in-tree dockershim is removed from Kubernetes.
+The replacement adapter is named [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd).

 [mirantis]: https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/

-### Will my existing Docker images still work?
+### Will my existing container images still work?

 Yes, the images produced from `docker build` will work with all CRI implementations.
 All your existing images will still work exactly the same.

-### What about private images?
+#### What about private images?

 Yes.
 All CRI runtimes support the same pull secrets configuration used in Kubernetes, either via the PodSpec or ServiceAccount.

 ### Are Docker and containers the same thing?